Sekolah Kebangsaan Sungai Binjai

-Sekolah Kebangsaan Sungai Binjai (Jawi:سكوله كبڠسأن سوڠاي بينجاي), commonly known as SK Sungai Binjai or short, SKSB (or sometimes, Binjai), is a primary National School type situated at Batu 6, Pekan Meru, at the city of Klang and the state of Selangor.
-The name of the school, Sungai Binjai, literally translated in English as The River (Sungai) of the Malaysian Mango, taken from a river flowing nearby the school.
+Sekolah Kebangsaan Sungai Binjai (Jawi:سكوله كبڠسأن سوڠاي بينجاي), commonly known as SK Sungai Binjai and SKSB (or sometimes, Binjai), is a primary school in Malaysia.

-SK Sungai Binjai is the first and oldest school built in small town of Meru, in the Klang district, before the emergence of other schools such as SK Meru Jalan Tap, SK Meru (2) Jalan Paip, SK (1) Jalan Meru and SK (2) Jalan Meru.

-In 2013, it was estimated around 1522 students (Year 1–3) in the evening session and 1746 (Preschool-Year 6) students in the morning session, making the total number of 3268 students altogether.
-There are a total of 91 classes (44 classes for evening session, 43 classes for morning session and 4 pre-school classes) altogether^{January 2013}.
+SK Sungai Binjai is the first and oldest school built in the town of Meru.
+In 2013, it was estimated that there were 3268 students enrolled at the school.
+There are a total of 91 classes (44 classes for evening session, 43 classes for morning session and 4 pre-school classes) altogether.
 The school is also currently divided into 2 sessions, the morning session is for pre-school and Level 2 pupils (Year 4 - Year 6), and the evening session for Level 1 pupils (Year 1 - Year 3).
 Both sessions are in the same administration, however the evening session is given to the Evening Senior Assistant/Evening Principal (Penolong Kanan Petang) to administer and to handle any official matters regarding the evening session teachers and pupils.

 At SK Sungai Binjai there are 4 Pre-school classes located within the school compound.
 The classes are Pre Permata, Pre Berlian, Pre Intan and Pre Mutiara.

 Currently the number of staff and teachers are approximately 188 people altogether (175 academic teachers and 13 supporting/non-academic staff)^{January 2013}.